Sekō Higa: Goju-ryu International Karate Kobudo Federation

 The Goju-ryu Kokusai Karate Kobudo Renmei ("Goju-ryu International Karate Kobudo Federation") is a tightly knit organization founded by Seko Higa and run with corporate efficiency with a president, vice-president, and secretary.
 Its first president was Seiko Higa himself, who ran it from 1960 to 1966.
 The next president was Uemon Tetsuo, who ran it from 1966 to 1967; the third generation was Takamine Choboku, who held office from 1967 to 1989.
 Higa's son, Sekichi, was president in 1990.
 The fifth-generation president was Eiki Kurashita until 2007.
 Zensei Gushiken took office in 2008.
 He held his office till 2019 when Akira Gushi was appointed to be the current president of the Renmei.
 True to its name and to the founder's vision, Higa's Federation is international in scope: it has branch dojos in Japan, Hong Kong, France, Slovakia, Czech Republic, Russia and North America.
-In recent years branch directors (Shibucho) were appointed in Canada (Yaro Tarana), Czech Republic (Mirek Brokes) and Slovakia (Erik Stefak).
+In recent years branch directors (Shibucho) were appointed in Canada (Yaro Tarana), Czech Republic (Mirek Brokes) and Slovakia (Erik Stefak, Daniel Baran).